simonsmh/notocjk/README.md

 ![Noto Serif CJK variable test](extra/serif-variable-test.gif)

 ## NOTICE
-* You should use latest Magisk/KernelSU to install this module.
+* You should use latest Magisk/KernelSU/APatch to install this module.
+* Disable deny list/Close umount modules switchs.
 * For Android 15+, NotoSansCJK officially supports variable fonts but only within the weight range of 400-900.
 This module extends the range to 100-900.
 * Recent fixes:
   * Removed old fonts that prevent MinikinFont from loading with an NPE when Magisk/KernelSU triggers unmounting.